dracollin/google-homepage/README.md

-A replication of the simple Google homepage with just the searchbox and a results page.
+A replication of the simple Google homepage.
+Nothing functional, only some markup and styling.

 From The Odin Project's curriculum.